-The Wisconsin Department of Health Services partners with counties and tribes to provide eligibility services for people who are applying for or are enrolled in programs like Medicaid, BadgerCare Plus, and FoodShare.
-County agencies that provide eligibility services are often called income maintenance or economic support agencies.
-These county agencies have joined together to form 11 consortium across the state.
+The Wisconsin Department of Health Services partners with counties and tribes to provide eligibility services for people who are applying for or are enrolled in programs like Medicaid.
+These eligibility services include helping you apply for or renew your benefits, processing your application, your renewal, information you provide as verification or proof, and changes to your case.
+County agencies that provide eligibility services are often called Income Maintenance or economic support agencies.
+These county agencies have joined together form 11 consortium across the state.
 Each consortium has its own call center to help you with eligibility services.
 The letters and other communications you get from the State of Wisconsin refer to both local county agencies and the consortium as "agencies."